snuffop/Oxide-default/Area/Joyent/20251020131216--sysops-planning-meeting.md

 - Hardening questions.
 - Logrotation  the lack of understanding of the jounal d system and  rotation
 - Automation of the status of grafana
-- Super Micro differences from delieverd  to us  from factories
+- Super Micro differences from delivered  to us  from factories
-- dicuss doumentation  tasks and  splitting up the doc tor specific  hosts and or types of replacment
+- discuss documentation  tasks and  splitting up the doc tor specific  hosts and or types of replacement
 - Coming to a close Parking lot 13:41
 - tiger team retirement?
 - 14:05 out